 Virtually any symptoms and signs of anterior, intermediate, posterior, or panuveitis can occur.
 Suggestive findings include conjunctival granulomas, large keratic precipitates on the corneal endothelium (so-called granulomatous or mutton fat precipitates), iris granulomas, and retinal vasculitis.
 Biopsy of suggestive lesions, which provides the most secure diagnosis, is usually done on the conjunctiva; it is rarely done on intraocular tissues because of the risk associated with the procedure.

-Typical findings include severe anterior uveitis with hypopyon, retinal vasculitis, and optic disk inflammation.
+Typical findings include severe anterior uveitis with hypopyon, retinitis, retinal vasculitis, and optic disk inflammation.
 The clinical course is usually severe with multiple recurrences.

 Early treatment includes local and systemic corticosteroids and a cycloplegic-mydriatic drug.
-Many patients also require noncorticosteroid immunosuppressive drugs (eg, methotrexate, azathioprine, mycophenolate mofetil).
+Many patients also require noncorticosteroid immunosuppressive drugs (eg, methotrexate, mycophenolate mofetil).

 Tubulointerstitial nephritis and uveitis syndrome (TINU)